AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/delete-user-data.md

 product-area: workfront-integrations;user-management
 navigation-topic: workfront-fusion-basics
 title: Delete user data In Adobe Workfront Fusion
-description: You can store and delete user data in the following areas in your Adobe Workfront Fusion account - EDIT ME.
+description: You can store and delete user data in your Adobe Workfront Fusion account.
 ---

 # Delete user data In Adobe Workfront Fusion